Architecture¶

 - Defines

-AgentDeps— the dependency container passed to every tool and the system prompt build_deps()— single factory function used by all interfaces to createAgentDepsbuild_system_prompt()— async function decorated with@agent.system_prompt, assembles the full prompt from 8 static instruction sections + 3 dynamic storage-fetched sections (permanent facts, behavioral learnings, narrative profile).
+AgentDeps— the dependency container passed to every tool and the system prompt build_deps()— single factory function used by all interfaces to createAgentDepsbuild_system_prompt()— async function decorated with@agent.system_prompt, assembles the full prompt from the static instruction sections + dynamic storage-fetched sections (behavioral learnings, narrative profile, live DB schema, and — if the vault is enabled — stored web logins).
+Permanent facts are not injected; the prompt tells the model to callrecall_facts().
 See System Prompt Architecture below.build_briefing_system_prompt()— extendsbuild_system_promptby appending all briefing structural templates (_MORNING_BRIEFING,_EVENING_RECAP,_WEEKLY_RECAP,_WEEKLY_PREP,_MEETING_PREP) at the system level.
 Used exclusively bybriefing_agent.- Registers all native tools via

 @agent.tool - Calls